LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 - Know what a triple is, and relate structure of a Wikidata statement to traditional metadata field structure
 - Know how linked data can create more context for patrons/users in library catalogs
 - Know how linked data can improve recall in library catalogs?
-(TODO: Check if we want to address this here).

 ::::::::::::::::::::::::::::::::::::::::::::::::::